 And they behaved with great gallantry in that they never struck or injured the horses at all, something they neither wished nor deigned to do; but they stayed mounted the whole time without ever setting foot to the ground, which made the combat all the more splendid.– Chrétien de Troyes

 Courtliness should never be neglected, even if you are engaged in mortal combat.
-(Which apparently happens all the time.)
 The whole point of fighting this person is to prove your honor, after all, so you must be especially polite the whole time.
 You don’t just want to defeat your opponent; you also want to show off how amazing and noble you are.

 3. Never lose heart.

 There’s no valour in a man who fears too much, so I think you’re a worthy man not to be extremely terrified.– Lunette